cirruslabs/cirrus-ci-docs/docs/guide/linux.md

       script: ...
     ```

-Containers on Community Cluster can use maximum 8.0 CPUs and up to 32 GB of memory.
+Containers on Cirrus Cloud Cluster can use maximum 8.0 CPUs and up to 32 GB of memory.
 Memory limit is tied to the amount
 of CPUs requested.
 For each CPU you can't get more than 4G of memory.

 Tasks using [Compute Credits](../pricing.md#compute-credits) has higher limits and can use up to 28.0 CPUs and 112G of memory respectively.

-??? warning "Scheduling Times on Community Cluster"
-    Since Community Cluster is shared, scheduling times for containers can vary from time to time.
-Also, the smaller a container
-    require resources the faster it will be scheduled.

-    If you have a popular project and experiencing long scheduling times, don't hesitate to reach out to [support](../support.md)
-    and we can whitelist your repository for use of extra resources.

 ??? info "Using in-memory disks"
     Some I/O intensive tasks may benefit from using a `tmpfs` disk mounted as a working directory.
 Set `use_in_memory_disk` flag